 14. The SMF select a L-SMF per the UE location and the candidate L-SMF(s) information.

-15. The SMF invokes a Nsmf_PDUSession_CreateSMContext Request () to establish the UE context at the selected L-SMF.
+15. The SMF invokes a Nsmf_PDUSession_CreateSMContext Request (SUPI, DNN, S-NSSAI, SMF ID (SMF Instance ID), SM context ID in SMF, RAT Type, PDU Session Id, UE location information, DNS message) to establish the UE context at the selected L-SMF.
 The DNS message notified by EASDF are also included and sent to the L-SMF.

 16. The L-SMF selects the L-UPF and EAS.
 For the detail L-UPF and EAS selection refer to solution in KI#2.

-17. The L-SMF invokes a Nsmf_PDUSession_CreateSMContext Response () to the SMF.
-The CN N3 Tunnel Info is the UL Tunnel Info of the new I-UPF.
+17. The L-SMF invokes a Nsmf_PDUSession_CreateSMContext Response (Result Indication, PDU Session ID, CN N9 tunnel info) to the SMF.
+The CN N9 Tunnel Info is the UL Tunnel Info of the new I-UPF.

 18. The SMF perform UL CL/BP selection and configure traffic routing rule on the UL CL or the BP to forward UE packets destined to the L-DN to the Local PSA.

-19. The SMF communicates with L-SMF to establish the tunnel between ULCL/BP and Local PSA for DL direction.
+19. The SMF communicates with L-SMF to establish the tunnel between ULCL/BP and Local PSA for DL direction, i.e. the SMF send the DL N9 tunnel info of the UL-CL to L-SMF.

 20. Same as the step 17/18 in clause 6.2.3.2.2 of TS 23.548 [5], the SMF may determine the DNS handling rule for the FQDN received in the report need to be updated.
-If yes, the SMF configure the related dedicated handling rule associated with the indicated DNS response message, e.g. not send further DNS Response message(s) corresponding to FQDN ranges and/or EAS IP address ranges.
+If yes, the SMF configure the related dedicated handling rule associated with the indicated DNS response message, e.g. not need send further DNS Response message(s) corresponding to FQDN ranges and/or EAS IP address ranges to SMF.

 21. Same as step 21 in clause 6.2.3.2.2 of TS 23.548 [5].

+Before the DNS query, i.e. step 4, SMF can also select the L-SMF as described in clause 6.4.3.1.
+When the SMF receives the PCC rule related to the AF traffic influence and/or allowed by the subscription data as described in clause 6.4, the SMF may select the L-SMF which serves that DNAI as indicated in the PCC rule even the DNS query has not been triggered.
+If the L-SMF has been selected, the selection of L-SMF in step 7 and 14 can be skipped.

 6.3.3.3 EAS discovery procedure with Local DNS Server/Resolver